In the future, robots are projected to have all kinds of uses: science, engineering, and... sports?

 - Real Steel is in a world where robot boxing is a major competitive sport.

-- The third Spy Kids movie had a scene of arena battling robots in the video game world.
+- Spy Kids 3-D: Game Over has a scene of arena battling robots in the video game world.

 - Piers Anthony's Apprentice Adept series book Blue Adept.
 In the tournament Stile is competing in, one category is team sports that use android players.
 Each contestant chooses androids that have the specific skills used in the game.